exakat/exakat-docs/Reference/Rules/Structures/MultipleCatch.rst

 Multiple Catch With Try
 +++++++++++++++++++++++

   This rule reports when a try structure have several catch statements.
+Usually, try structures have only one catch, so more catch clauses are worth checking.

 .. code-block:: php